nodeca/nodeca/docs/nodeca-technical/views-renderer.md

 - **err.code** (Integer)
 - **err.message** (String)

-When request comes from RT origin, we simply pass `env.response` object to the callback, while upon HTTP request we can return it as JSON or as rendered HTML depending on requested `format`.
+When request comes from RPC origin, we simply pass `env.response` object to the callback, while upon HTTP request we can return it as JSON or as rendered HTML depending on requested `format`.
 By default upon HTTP request we render HTML and return it.
 When `format` is *JSON* we return whole `env.response` serialized.